Series of tubes: In popular culture

 The Daily Show with Jon Stewart made multiple references to "Techno" Ted Stevens's "series of tubes" description; as a result, Stevens has become well known as the person who once headed the committee charged with regulating the Internet.
 "I have a letter from a big scientist who said I was absolutely right in using the word 'tubes'," Stevens said to reporters in response to The Daily Shows coverage.
 When asked if he would think about going on the show to debate Jon Stewart, Stevens replied, "I'd consider it."

 Google has included references to this in two of its products.
 Gears's about box once read "the gears that power the tubes" and Google Chrome had an about: Easter egg at the address about:internets which displayed a screensaver of tubes (if Windows XP's SSPIPES.SCR is installed) with the page title "Don't Clog the Tubes!"
 When "about:internets" was entered on a computer lacking that screensaver, the tab displayed a gray screen with the page title "The Tubes are Clogged!"
 This Easter egg was removed as of the 2.0.159.1 release.
 Before December 6, 2022, the documentation for developing Chrome extensions included a near-verbatim quote of the "series of tubes" paragraph when describing its chrome.storage class.

+The title of the 2012 book Tubes: A Journey to the Center of the Internet by American author Andrew Blum is a reference to the quote, and Blum defends the analogy as an accurate description of physical networking infrastructure.

 The quote is referenced in the game Grand Theft Auto V. When using the game's parody of Google, eyefind.info, the header may read, "It's like a series of tubes".

-In 2017 YouTuber Pyrocynical would create a series on his channel titled ASOT, which stands for A Series Of Tubes.
-In this series he would talk about the current biggest things on the internet.
-The introduction theme would also include clips of Ted Stevens voice.
+In 2017, YouTuber Pyrocynical created a series titled A Series of Tubes, which discusses the current biggest things on the internet.
+Clips of Ted Steven's voice are used in the introduction theme.